DHJComical/celeritas-mirror/README.md

 Portions of the option screen code are based on Reese's Sodium Options by FlashyReese, and are used under the terms of the [MIT license](https://opensource.org/license/mit), located in `src/main/resources/licenses/rso.txt`.

+## Credits

+* The CaffeineMC team, for developing Sodium 0.5, and making it open source
+* Asek3, for developing Rubidium, the original port of Sodium 0.5 to Forge
+* CelestialAbyss, for developing the Embeddium logo (which is reused here aside from recoloring), and input-Here for some very good visual touchups
+* Ven ([@basdxz](https://github.com/basdxz)), for help with translucency sorting, suggesting the general approach for async occlusion culling, and other suggestions during development
+* XFactHD, Pepper, and anyone else I've forgotten to mention, for providing valuable code insights